Nice to meet you.

 What is your goal?
 Average customer retention rate of 75%

 How long will this indicator be valid before termination or revisions need to be made?
-12 months before target revision
+12 months before the target revision

 8 marketing KPIs your team should track